Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: Introduction

 Furthermore, for large-scale deployment of IRSs in future wireless systems, one critical issue is the modeling, design and performance characterization of the IRS-aided multi-cell hybrid wireless network comprising both distributed active BSs and passive IRSs subjected to the inter-cell interference.
 There have been some recent works (e.g., \cite{IRSmulticellNallan,IRSmulticellXujie,IRSmulticellCuiYing,IRSdistributedMultiPairsShiYuanming,MarcoReflection,IRSalouiniBlockage}) along this line.
 Considering a finite number of co-channel/interfering BSs, joint active/passive beamforming design with a cell-edge IRS is investigated for the users' weighted-sum-rate maximization\cite{IRSmulticellNallan} or minimum-rate maximization\cite{IRSmulticellXujie}, respectively.
 In \cite{IRSmulticellCuiYing}, the authors consider the quasi-static phase-shift design of one IRS in the presence of one interfering BS, based on the statistical channel state information (CSI) assuming given BS/IRS locations.
 In \cite{IRSdistributedMultiPairsShiYuanming}, the sum rate of multiple transmit-receive (Tx-Rx) pairs aided by multiple distributed IRSs at given locations is maximized.
 However, the above works only consider a given number of BSs and IRSs at fixed locations, but do not investigate the impact of their spatial random locations on the performance of large-scale hybrid active/passive wireless networks.
-The authors in \cite{MarcoReflection} model the IRSs by boolean line segments in a large-scale network and derive the probability that a given IRS is capable of providing an indirect path for a given Tx-Rx pair (i.e., the reflection probability).
-The authors in \cite{IRSalouiniBlockage} further exploit the deployment of IRSs for providing indirect line-of-sight (LoS) paths for blocked links, thus improving the coverage probability in a large-scale network.
-However, these two works do not consider the inter-cell interference and the small-scale fading effect.
-To our best knowledge, the modeling of a general multi-cell hybrid wireless network aided by randomly located IRSs and the characterization of the distribution of the users' achievable signal-to-interference-plus-noise ratio (SINR) as well as the spatial throughput of the hybrid network have not been investigated yet in the literature.